 By Josiah Mortimer

-Josiah Mortimer is a writer and a spokesperson for the Electoral Reform Society
+Josiah Mortimer is a Contributing Editor for Left Foot Forward and works for the Electoral Reform Society

 The opinions in politics.co.uk's Comment and Analysis section are those of the author and are no reflection of the views of the website or its owners.